ClockworksIO/clockworksio.github.io/_posts/2018-11-25-reactive-datalog-with-vega.md

 tuples and returns `true` for all that are supposed to be removed.

 In the end we call `run` which will execute and render the changes.
-More on that can be read here [6].
+More on that can be read here[^vegastream].
 Finally we call the `embed` method and mount into the DOM.

 ## Running Analytics

-Our data set is the publicly available data of NYC cab rides [7].
+Our data set is the publicly available data of NYC cab rides[^cab].
 The dataset contains one single day, these are around 9.000.000 lines of uncompressed csv with a size of 800 MB.
 We are running 3DF in one thread on my MBP.

 Every line describes one cab ride with the following attributes:
 `VendorID`, `pickup_time`, `passenger_count`, `trip_distance`.
 The